HOPE-UIB-BIO/R-Ratepol-package/README.md

 #> #----------------------------------------------------------#
 #> ℹ 'age_uncertainty' will be used for in the RoC estimation
 #> ℹ RoC will be estimated between individual subsequent levels
-#> ℹ 'time_standardisation' = 500 : RoC values will be reported as disimilarity per 500 years.
+#> ℹ 'time_standardisation' = 500 : RoC values will be reported as dissimilarity per 500 years.
-#> ℹ Data will be standardise in each Working unit to 150 or the lowest number detected in dataset
+#> ℹ Data will be standardised in each Working unit to 150 or the lowest number detected in dataset
 #> #----------------------------------------------------------#
 #> ℹ RRatepol finished 2025-08-06 08:19:14.171268 taking 15.05 secs
 #> #----------------------------------------------------------#